-We have audited the balance sheet of the Office of the County Clerk, a component unit of the County of Warren, as of December 31, 2010 and 2009, as listed in the table of contents.
+We have audited the balance sheet-regulatory basis of the Office of the County Clerk, a component unit of the County of Warren, as of December 31, 2011 and 2010, as listed in the table of contents.
 This financial statement is the responsibility of the management of the Office of the County Clerk.
 Our responsibility is to express opinions on this financial statement based on our audits.